GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/handles.rst

 Exposing C++ handled types
 ==========================

-Handled types represent the machinery designed to expose C++ types to daScript.
+Handled types represent the machinery designed to expose C++ types to Daslang.

 A handled type is created by deriving a custom type annotation from TypeAnnotation and adding an instance of that annotation to the desired module.
 For example::